Hierarchical Bayesian Models to Mitigate Systematic Disparities in Prediction with Proxy Outcomes: Acknowledgments

 \section{Acknowledgments}

 We thank Sharad Goel and Michael Zanger-Tishler for their recommendation to use the diabetes example and helpful discussions about results.
+We also extend our gratitude to Reviewer 2 for their thorough feedback including on technical details.
 We thank the U.S. Office of Naval Research for partial support of this work.